Oregano Oil: How This Inflammation-Fighting Oil Might Help Soothe Candida

 The science behind this powerful oil.

-There are numerous studies that cite the beneficial response of oregano oil in warding off candida infections.
+There are numerous7 studies8 that cite the beneficial response of oregano oil in warding off candida infections.
 But how does it work?
 Let's dive into some science: Oregano oil interacts with the cell wall by killing the membrane of yeast buds.
 It's also great at killing candida by dehydrating the yeast cells.
 Carvacrol and thymol, agents in oregano oil, also react by inhibiting the biofilms of the candida.

 Candida does not form resistance to oregano oil like it does to some other fungal medications.
-Some studies actually found that oregano oil is just as effective, if not more effective, than traditional oral antifungal pharmaceutical medications.
+Some studies9 actually found that oregano oil is just as effective, if not more effective, than traditional oral antifungal pharmaceutical medications.
 Oregano oil can be used to treat candida overgrowth in the body, vaginal yeast infections, topical yeast rashes, as well as dandruff.
-You can even use it on pets to clear yeast infections in the ear.
+You can even use it on pets to clear yeast infections in the ear10.

 Oregano oil is a good, well-rounded broad-spectrum antibacterial agent since it covers both gram-negative and gram-positive bacteria.
 It contains natural agents like thymol and carvacrol, which are the main potent inhibitors of candida and bacterial infections.
 Carvacrol destroys the cell membranes of bacteria so it doesn't replicate.

 Rosmarinic acid is also another component found in oregano oil.
 It's a potent antioxidant that fights free radicals and is packed with antioxidants.
 It is great for people with arthritis, colitis, as well as heart disease, to keep inflammation at bay.
-It also is believed that carvacrol has properties that stop cell death and might even help fight certain cancers.
+It also is believed11 that carvacrol has properties that stop cell death and might even help fight certain cancers.

 Considering adding oregano oil to your rotation?
 Here's a comprehensive guide to choosing the right supplement.